vespa-engine/sample-apps/README.md

 It also demonstrates how to build a recommendation system where the approximate nearest neighbor search in a shared user/item embedding space is used to retrieve recommended content for a user.
-This sample app also demonstrates using parent-child relationships.
+This app also demonstrates using parent-child relationships.

 ### Billion-scale Image Search
 This [billion-scale-image-search](billion-scale-image-search/) app demonstrates billion-scale image search using CLIP retrieval.
-Features separation of compute from storage, and query time vector similarity de-duping.
+It features separation of compute from storage and query time vector similarity de-duping.
 PCA dimension reduction and more.

 ### State-of-the-art Text Ranking
 This [msmarco-ranking](msmarco-ranking/) application demonstrates how to represent state-of-the-art text ranking using Transformer (BERT) models.
-It uses the MS Marco passage and document ranking datasets and features both bi-encoders, cross-encoders, and late-interaction models (ColBERT).
+It uses the MS Marco passage ranking datasets and features bi-encoders, cross-encoders, and late-interaction models (ColBERT).

-The passage ranking part uses multiple state of the art pretrained language models in a multiphase retrieval and ranking pipeline.
-See also [Pretrained Transformer Models for Search](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-1/) blog post series.
-There is also a simpler ranking app also using the MS Marco relevancy dataset.
-See [text-search](text-search) which uses traditional IR text matching with BM25/Vespa nativeRank.
+See also the more simplistic [text-search](text-search) app that demonstrates traditional text search using BM25/Vespa nativeRank.

 ### Next generation E-Commerce Search